-Council has received a development application a Material Change of Use for a retrospective show of and retrospective warehouse at Shed 4/23-35 Northridge Road, Mount Isa.
+Council has received a development application a Material Change of Use for a retrospective showned are retrospective warehouse at Shed 4/23-35 Northridge Road, Mount Isa.
 The lodgement of this development application was a requirement of a Show Cause Notice for the Carrying out Assessable Development without a Permit.